-UNITO - INSECTS is an experimental facility for insect trials.
-Consists of 2 separate sectors: one for the black soldier fly (BSF, Hermetia illucens) and one for the yellow mealworm (YMW, Tenebrio molitor).
-It has 6 independent climatic rooms with controlled environmental conditions (light, T°, RH): (i) BSF reproduction room (44m), where the adult colony is maintained, and egg production performed. (ii) Hatching and weaning climatic chamber (212.5m), where BSF eggs hatch and the first 5-6 days of insect larvae growth is performed. (iii) Room (34m) dedicated to the YMW. (iv) Two rooms (34 m) usually dedicated to BSF larvae growth trials (5-6 days-old to the final larva stage) and to obtain insect meal and oil (BSF and YMW). (v) Room (2.96.52.9 m) to grow the larvae (BSF and YMW).
-The UNITO - INSECTS is a unique experimental facility able to conduct trials using different organic substrates (by-products) to rear both Hermetia illucens and Tenebrio molitor, which are two of the most promising species for aquaculture feeds.
-Small-scale feeding trials on insect larvae will be performed and the best by-product-based diet will be used to perform a larval mass rearing.
-The larvae will be then processed by external insect companies to obtain a protein-rich meal.
-The so-obtained insect meal will be assessed for its digestibility and its potential to be included in diets for fish.
-The infrastructure receives 2 TA visitors per year on average.
+UNITO-INSECTS is an experimental facility for insect trials.
+It consists of two separate sectors: one for the black soldier fly (BSF, Hermetia illucens) and one for the yellow mealworm (YMW, Tenebrio molitor).
+It has 6 independent climatic rooms with controlled environmental conditions (light, T°, RH): (i) BSF reproduction room (4 × 4m), where the adult colony is maintained, and egg production performed. (ii) Hatching and weaning climatic chamber (2 × 1 × 2.5 m), where BSF eggs hatch and the first 5-6 days of insect larvae growth is performed. (iii) Room (3 × 4 m) dedicated to the YMW. (iv) Two rooms (3 × 4 m) usually dedicated to BSF larvae growth trials (5-6 days-old to the final larva stage) and to obtain insect meal and oil (BSF and YMW). (v) Room (2.9 × 6.5 × 2.9 m) to grow the larvae (BSF and YMW).

-The UNITO - INSECTS is a unique experimental facility able to conduct trials using different organic substrates (by-products) to rear both Hermetia illucens and Tenebrio molitor, which are two of the most promising species for aquaculture feeds.
+UNITO-INSECTS is a unique experimental facility able to conduct trials using different organic substrates (by-products) to rear both Hermetia illucens and Tenebrio molitor, which are two of the most promising species for aquaculture feeds.
 Small-scale feeding trials on insect larvae will be performed and the best by-product-based diet will be used to perform a larval mass rearing.
 The larvae will be then processed by external insect companies to obtain a protein-rich meal.
-The so-obtained insect meal will be assessed for its digestibility and its potential to be included in diets for fish.
-The infrastructure receives 2 TA visitors per year on average.
+The obtained insect meal will be assessed for its digestibility and its potential to be included in diets for fish.

-Hermetia illucens (black soldier fly) and Tenebrio molitor (yellow mealworm), in all the life stages (eggs, larvae, pupae and adults).
+Hermetia illucens (black soldier fly) and Tenebrio molitor (yellow mealworm), in all life stages (eggs, larvae, pupae and adults).

-UNITO - INSECTS: Unit of access is unit cost: rearing box/week.
+UNITO-INSECTS: Unit of access is unit cost: rearing box/week.
 A typical access consists of 32 units of access (16 rearing boxes for 2 weeks), the average length of a full growth trial with BSF larvae, or about 10 days for a growth trial with YMW, typically 5 at the beginning and 5 days at the end of the experiment for final measurements and sampling.
-A total of 1 project/year (32 units of access) is estimated.